Description

 Using this definition on our asset we see for example:

-• The annual performance (CAGR) over 5 years of Volatility less than 15% is 22.2%, which is larger, thus better compared to the benchmark SPY (13.5%) in the same period.
+• Looking at the annual return (CAGR) of 23.1% in the last 5 years of Volatility less than 15%, we see it is relatively greater, thus better in comparison to the benchmark SPY (14.4%)

-• During the last 3 years, the annual return (CAGR) is 12%, which is larger, thus better than the value of 8.2% from the benchmark.
+• During the last 3 years, the compounded annual growth rate (CAGR) is 11.7%, which is larger, thus better than the value of 9.2% from the benchmark.

 Volatility: